lee-lindley/plsql_utilities/README.md

 I have another repository named *app_csv_udt* that should run on Oracle 10g or better, that has a bit more options, and an Object Oriented interface I prefer.
 I've found many people are less comfortable with the Object Oriented interface.
-This is also a little simpler.
+This is also simpler in many respects.

-> ADDENDUM: There is a substantial limitation of Polymorphic Table Functions that may make [app_csv_udt](https://github.com/lee-lindley/app_csv) a better choice.
-Only SCALAR values are allowed for columns, which sounds innocuous enough, until you understand that SYSDATE and TO_DATE('20210101','YYYYMMDD') do not fit that definition.
+> ADDENDUM: There is a substantial limitation of Polymorphic Table Functions at least as of 19.6 (may have been addressed in later releases) that may make [app_csv_udt](https://github.com/lee-lindley/app_csv) a better choice.
+Only SCALAR values are allowed for columns, which sounds innocuous enough, until you understand that SYSDATE and TO_DATE('20210101','YYYYMMDD') do not fit that definition for reasons I cannot fathom.
 If you have those in your cursor/query/view, you must cast them to DATE for it to work.
 More detail follows at the bottom of this section.

 Given a Table or Common Table Expression (CTE) (aka WITH clause), convert the incoming